 Using SSO means they do not need to use a password for any resource, but MFA has them verify themselves with a code on their phone, app, or email before they can access something that requires additional protection.
 It’s highly recommended that you consider using these methods in unison to protect your company.

-Authentication protocols lay out the underlying rules that verify a user is who they say they are.
-The least secure protocol of all is known as the Password Authentication Protocol (PAP) and simply asks a user to enter a password that matches the one saved in the database.
+Authentication protocols lay out the underlying rules that verify that users are who they say they are.
+The least secure protocol is the Password Authentication Protocol (PAP), which simply asks a user to enter a password that matches the one saved in the database.
 PAP does not utilize any encryption, which is why it is considered insecure and outdated.

 A number of other authentication protocols have been introduced over the years, all with the goal of improving security.
 Here’s a look at the most common.

 With all these authentication protocols on the market, it can be difficult for businesses to determine which one is best for their use case.
 However, when it comes to security and reliability, SAML is considered the industry standard.
-To follow is a comparison of SAML versus other authentication protocols.
+The following is a comparison of SAML versus other authentication protocols.

 SAML is not the only protocol that can be used to implement Single Sign On (SSO), nor is SSO the only authentication method that you can use with the SAML protocol, but the two have become synonymous with one another.
 But, with so many options, why is SAML considered the best?

-With these details in mind, some businesses still debate between SAML and OAuth.
+With these details in mind, some businesses are still in debate about SAML and OAuth.
 OAuth is somewhat newer than SAML, but it was developed by Google and Twitter, partly to compensate for some SAML shortcomings.
 For that reason, OAuth uses JSON instead of XML.

 The other primary difference between SAML and OAuth is that OAuth was created as an authorization network, not for authentication purposes.
 The OpenID Connect layer sits on top of OAuth to handle authentication, and it was released much later.
 Another differentiator is the use case: Google and Twitter designed OAuth for use across the internet.
 SAML was designed with the open internet in mind, but it’s ideal for closed enterprise networks.